 For assets under outside management, periodic valuation will be based on latest market prices (for equities the last sale and for bonds the mid-price).
-Deposits with banks and building societies will be valued at book value plus accrued interest.
+Deposits with banks and building societies will be valued using current financial standards.
 In the case of securities whose latest market price or yield is more than 5 business days old at least two broker opinions will be sought and the average of these will be the price for valuation purposes.

-The valuation formula will include a provision for tax, supervisor fees, management fees, an estimate of other ongoing fees, costs and expenses, any exceptional fees and estimated disposal costs in order to establish the true 'cash' value of the relevant Fund.
+The valuation formula will include a provision for tax, supervisor fees, management fees, an estimate of other ongoing fees, costs and expenses, any exceptional fees and estimated disposal costs to establish the true 'cash' value of the relevant Fund.
 For exiting and new investors in a Fund this will be the basis of their exit and issue unit price respectively.

-7.3.
-Derivatives
+2.3 Derivatives